carlessole/hello_ppa_training/REPORT.md

     hello: /usr/bin/testing.sh
     this is a test from Carles Solé Grau
     ```
+5. Remove the installed package from the system
+    ```bash
+    sudo apt remove hello
+    ```
+    This will uninstall the `hello` package from your system.

 ## 4. Push all your changes to a public Git repository (e.g. Launchpad Git, GitHub, or GitLab)